ionata/ionata-django-skeleton/README.md

 ## Getting the project running for development
-* Ensure you have Docker, docker-compose, and the above Docker image on your system.
+* Ensure you have Docker, docker-compose on your system.
 * See the Dotenv section above and follow the steps
-* From within the project run make within the backend container:
+* In the project folder, run make within the backend container:
   - `docker-compose run --rm backend make install`
 * Start the Docker containers
   - `docker-compose up -d`